ajenstory/about/README.md

 Hi, I'm Jen!

-I'm a developer and digital strategist based near a beautiful stretch of coastline in Ruakākā, Te tai tokerau / Northland, &nbsp; [about 2 hours drive north of Tāmaki Makaurau / Auckland in Aotearoa, New Zealand](https://goo.gl/maps/SBy16KxPjGRVYPbu5).
+I'm a web developer, designer and digital strategist, living near a beautiful stretch of coastline in Ruakākā, Te tai tokerau / Northland, &nbsp; [about 2 hours drive north of Tāmaki Makaurau / Auckland in Aotearoa, New Zealand](https://goo.gl/maps/SBy16KxPjGRVYPbu5).

 #### What I'm working on now &nbsp;👩🏻‍💻